Agnelo de Souza: Early life

-De Souza was born in the village of Anjuna to Miguel Arcanjo de Souza and Maria Sinforosa Perpetua Magalhães.
+De Souza was born in the village of Anjuna, Portuguese Goa, to Miguel Arcanjo de Souza and Maria Sinforosa Perpetua Magalhães.
 His parents had nine children, eight sons and a daughter, among whom Agnelo was the sixth child.
 Even as a small child, all were impressed by his behaviour.
-From a young age he would remember sermons heard at Mass and would teach doton'n, that is the catechism, to other children, some even older than him.
+From a young age he would remember sermons heard at Mass and would teach doton'n (catechism), to other children, some even older than him.
 When De Souza was eleven, his parents died suddenly.
 As his mother was dying, she entrusted her children to the care of Mary, the mother of Jesus.

 Seminary

 With the encouragement of an older brother who was already a priest, de Souza pursued a call to the priesthood.
 He studied philosophy and theology at the Patriarchal Seminary at Rachol.
 Always in very poor health, he was allowed to live in a private dwelling off the seminary grounds, where he was able to do his studies diligently.
 He secured the much coveted and singular honor of acessit in his final year of study.

 Souza wanted to enter a religious institute, but they had been banned in the lands under the Portuguese Crown since 1835.
 After much prayer and reflection, de Souza joined the Diocesan Missionary Society of St. Francis Xavier of Pilar on 17 July 1897.
 He was ordained on 24 September 1898, by the Archbishop of Goa and Patriarch of the East Indies, António Sebastião Valente.